 We continue to add to our vocabulary including simple conversational phrases.
 Try having a dinner conversation in Spanish or naming things you see while driving to school.
 Que es ese?
 Por favor pase el pan.

-If anyone hasn’t yet been in for a special day in our class, please schedule your visit with Michelle right away.
+If anyone hasn’t yet been in for a special day in our class, please schedule your visit with Michelle or Lori right away.
 We look forward to seeing you!